Skip to content

 Default: 1

-With the EnableSubscriberParallelExecute option enabled, multiplier used to determine the buffered capacity size in subscriber parallel execution.
-The buffer capacity is computed by multiplying this factor with the value of SubscriberParallelExecuteThreadCount, which represents the number of threads allocated for parallel processing.
+Multiplier used to determine the buffered capacity size during parallel subscriber execution when EnableSubscriberParallelExecute is enabled.
+The buffer capacity is calculated by multiplying this factor with SubscriberParallelExecuteThreadCount, which represents the number of threads allocated for parallel processing.

 EnablePublishParallelSend

-By default, messages sent are first placed into the Channel in memory and then processed linearly.
-If set to true, the task of sending messages will be processed in parallel by the .NET thread pool, which will greatly increase the speed of sending.
+By default, sent messages are placed into a single in-memory channel and then processed linearly.
+If set to true, message sending tasks will be processed in parallel by the .NET thread pool, which will greatly improve sending performance.